Glenis was born and grew up in Newark-on-Trent. She can trace her family history in the area back to the early eighteenth century.

 Because of its geographic position Newark was strategically important, in terms of keeping supplies and troops moving, to both the Royalists and the Parliamentarians during the English Civil War (1642-1651).

 Newark was fiercely loyal to King Charles I. A circle of earth fortifications were constructed outside the walled town—the remains of nine of them are still visible.
 The Royalist troops repulsed two sieges by the Parliamentarians before surrendering after a third assault.
-Evidence suggests that the townspeople suffered greatly during this period.
-Disease raged in the town; and it has been recorded that on occasion the people resorted to eating rats.
+The inhabitants suffered greatly during this period.
+Disease raged in the town; and it has been recorded that people resorted to eating rats.

 Sconce and Devon Park

 - Sconce and Devon Park is the largest area of open space in Newark

 - Within the Park is the Queen's Sconce—the remains of a Civil War defensive earthworks constructed in 1642 and now designated a Scheduled Ancient Monument.
 The Sconce is considered an internationally important heritage feature.